 Admiral Kimmel was the war-mongering socialists’ scapegoat, and was relieved of command in extreme humiliation.
 Meantime, the socialists had achieved their goal: to get into the war and help the Allies (which included Russian mass-murdering tyrant Joseph Stalin) defeat the Axis.
 Kimmel was left by the wayside, blamed for Pearl Harbor, and his reputation ruined for life.
 He died in 1968; Congress finally declared Kimmel not responsible for the disaster at Pearl Harbor—in 1999.
 He was one sacrifice on the road to involvement in WWII among many.

 This is an important question.
 How in the world did a tiny country like Japan, who was dependent on oil and other necessary natural resources from the United States, dare to attack the wealthiest and best-equipped nation in the world?
 The difference of abilities to carry on a war between the two countries is rather shocking.
 Maybury writes, (page 125) “At any given time in the Pacific Theater of the war, for every American soldier, there were four tons of supplies.
 For every Japanese there were two pounds.”

-For more information on Pearl Harbor and FDR’s deceit, check out http://www.thenewamerican.com/culture/history/item/4740-pearl-harbor-hawaii-was-surprised-fdr-was-not and read World War II – the Rest of the Story and How It Affects You Today by Richard J. Maybury, Bluestocking Press.
+For more information on Pearl Harbor and FDR’s deceit, check out The New American — Pearl Harbor, Hawaii Was Surprised, FDR Was Not and read World War II – the Rest of the Story and How It Affects You Today by Richard J. Maybury, Bluestocking Press.